ttappr/nicktracker/README.md

 current population, then turn on automatic tracking with `/DBTOGGLE` and let it do its thing.

+To make the output more readable, it's recommended to set Hexchat to a monospace font like `DejaVu Sans Mono 10`.
+Switching to a monospace fond will visibly align the data if the Hexchat window is stretched wide enough so there isn't much text wrapping on the output.

 ## Hexchat Commands
 * `/DBUPDATE`
     * Update the database with the users in the current channel.